 - Erosion control and scour protection on causeway, levee, dike and bridge approach projects

 - Foundations or cores for breakwaters, groins, underwater utility/pipeline installations, etc.

 - Channel linings

 - Underlayers for riprap in submerged and soft soils

 - Shore protection and sediment dewatering

 Flexible and resilient, Triton Systems conform to land contours and site formations, resisting scour far better than rigid systems.
 And because they feature Tensar® Geogrids, they resist all naturally occurring forms of chemical, biological and environmental degradation – from salt water to industrial runoff to contaminated sediments.
-That’s why they’re often specified for aggressive site conditions where other types of materials would rapidly deteriorate.
+That’s why they’re often specified for aggressive site conditions, like coastal and waterway construction, where other types of materials would rapidly deteriorate.